 Chef Mike Isabella

-Chef Isabella was named FOOD & WINE’S The People’s Best New Chef Mid-Atlantic winner for 2012.
+In 2012, Chef Isabella was named FOOD & WINE magazine’s The People’s Best New Chef Mid-Atlantic.

 Before opening Graffiato, Chef Isabella was the executive chef of José Andrés’ Zaytinya.
 During his three-year tenure, Chef Isabella generated accolades and national attention for Washington, D.C.’s Mediterranean powerhouse restaurant.